 Interconnection agreements are formally negotiated between carriers on a bilateral basis.
 This negotiation process will lead to a formal agreement between the carriers on a number of key points related to the interconnection, including an agreed mechanism for exchanging routing data.
-As a result, there isn’t a need to define an approach where two carriers with arbitrary preferences interconnect and exchange data without first agreeing on the approach they will use.
+As a result, thereis no a need to define an approach where two carriers with arbitrary preferences interconnect and exchange data without first agreeing on the approach they will use.

 Under all scenarios being considered, carriers will use data from a variety of sources (LERG, NPAC, etc.) as input into their internal OSS/BSS to build and maintain an internal database for routing calls.
 Each carrier uses their own system, with their own algorithm, for this, and it is therefore out of scope for the NNI.
 The routing data defined in this document is an important enabler for interconnection, but it is just one of the sources of data used by the carrier to construct their routing tables.